(This post is NOT sponsored. I wish it was, but it's not.)

 At some point Penelope vanished without a trace.
 I assume she was taken by ninjas.
 Or became one.
 And Pythia didn't make the move with me to my current home, so I've just had Percy and Aimee hanging around my room for the last few years.
 About six months ago, I realized I hadn't purchased a new plushie friend in over a decade, so I looked at Amazon and google images for ideas.
 After a while, I remembered Build-A-Bear Workshop.
 The first time I saw them was in a mall shortly after high school.
 I thought the concept was great, but I had just gotten Pythia only a year or so earlier so I didn't really think about it again until recently.

 I made plans to go to to a Build-A-Bear in Dallas 03/22/18 with my friend Emily and her daughter since they had been there before and knew the ropes, but something happened and she had to back out at the last minute.
 Being a 40 year old man who was going to the mall to buy himself a teddy bear was really intimidating.
 People who don't know me might find that image unsettling.
 And I didn't really want to deal with that kind of attention.
-In the end, I did go by myself and I don't regret it!
+But in the end, I did manage to go by myself and I don't regret it!

 I was greeted by a worker at the entrance.
 She asked who I was buying for.
 I was pretty shocked when she wasn't shocked at all when I told her it was just for me.
 Without missing a step, she suggested some bunnies and ponies that were on sale.
 I stopped her right there and said, "I'm good on bunnies and penguins and such.
 I think I just need a good old-fashioned bear."